skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 the barrel as a raft.
 Skeeve uses his arcane magic and takes to the air.
 He lights his staff and provides light over a rock jutting from the water.
 He acts as a beacon to the others.
-Enoch calls on his holy powers and walks on water with Eomer and 3 other of the crew he grabs.
+Enoch calls on his holy powers and walks on water with Eomier and 3 other of the crew he grabs.
 Together they head toward the rock where Skeeve hovers.

 The ship slides beneath the waves, and they are left among the